eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_scala-scripts.md

 # Scala Scripts

-It is also possible to write Scala scripts.
+Besides writing templates and wiki pages, it is also possible to write Scala scripts.
 They are executed on each request and are supposed to act as a controller.
-The code is embedded in the trait `org.eknet.publet.engine.scala.ScalaScript` which is defined as:
+The code is embedded in the trait `ScalaScript` which is defined
+as:

     trait ScalaScript extends Logging {